ajay-prabhakar/amrita-resource/README.md

 This sample uses the Gradle build system.
 To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.

+Anyone can contribute and suggest new ideas
+Happy Coding :)